Wildfires trigger new evacuation orders across U.S. Northwest

 An elderly woman in the area was killed when she fell and struck her head while trying to secure her backyard chickens before fleeing the fire with her husband, authorities said.

-On Wednesday, flames were advancing on Kamiah from three sides as another part of the complex was reaching north toward Weippe, said federal fire information officer Dixie Dies.
+On Wednesday, flames were advancing on Kamiah from three sides as another part of the complex was reaching north towards Weippe, said federal fire information officer Dixie Dies.

 "This fire is amoebic.
 It's spreading everywhere," Dies said.